 The Company's contract liabilities consist of upfront payments for research and development contracts and Maintenance Services on instrument sales.
 We classify these contract liabilities in deferred revenue as current or noncurrent based on the timing of when we expect to recognize revenue.
-Revenue recognized, in the first quarter of 2018, relating to contract liabilities at December 31, 2017 was \$1.3 million and related to performance of research and development services and straight-line revenue recognition associated with maintenance agreements.
+At June 30, 2018 and December 31, 2017, the Company had contract liabilities of \$0.8 million and \$1.7 million, respectively.
+Revenue recognized in the three and six months ended June 30, 2018 relating to contract liabilities at December 31, 2017 was \$0.4 million and \$1.7 million, respectively, and related to performance of research and development services and straight-line revenue recognition associated with maintenance agreements.